browsermedia/bcms_seo_sitemap/README.markdown

 ## Installation

-The Seo Sitemap module installs like most other BrowserCMS modules (http://guides.browsercms.org/installing_modules.html) but it does not require a database migration.
+The Seo Sitemap module installs like most other BrowserCMS modules.
+You'll also need to install the [Settings module](https://github.com/browsermedia/bcms_settings) which Seo Sitemap uses to write configuration values.

-    gem install bcms_seo_sitemap
+    gem install bcms_seo_sitemap # This will install the settings gem as well.

 ## Set up your application to use the module

 ### 1. Edit config/environment.rb

     config.gem "browsercms"
+    config.gem "bcms_settings"
     config.gem "bcms_seo_sitemap"

 ### 2. Run the following commands

     script/generate browser_cms
+    rake db:migrate

 ### 3. Edit config/routes.rb

 Make sure the routes.rb loads the sitemap routes.